Hero of Camping

 This award is given as to individuals who have demonstrated outstanding dedication, contributions, and service to the field of camps and conference ministry throughout their career.

-This award will be given out for the first time at ECCC’s 2025 Annual Conference at Kanuga.
+This award was given out for the first time at ECCC’s 2025 Annual Conference at Kanuga.

 Trailblazer Award